cloudposse/terraform-aws-components/modules/eks/karpenter/docs/v1alpha-to-v1beta-migration.md

   other reason to have more than 2 replicas in most cases.

 - The lifecycle settings `consolidation`, `ttl_seconds_after_empty` and `ttl_seconds_until_expired` have been moved to the `disruption` input.
-Unfortunately, the documentation for the Karpetner Disruption spec is lacking, so read the comments in the code for the `disruption` input for details.
+Unfortunately, the documentation for the Karpenter Disruption spec is lacking, so read the comments in the code for the `disruption` input for details.
 The short story is:

   - `consolidation` is now enabled by default.
 To disable it, set `disruption.consolidate_after` to `"Never"`.